 You can bring your own alcohol in plastic bottles.
 There are bag searches so check the Hogmanay for information about what you can and can’t take.
 There are also plenty of places to buy drinks inside the Street Party and the prices aren’t too crazy either.
-There’s also a reasonable selection of food as well.
+There’s also a reasonable selection of food as well both along Princes Street and at the Edinburgh Christmas Market.
 Toilets can be a problem so think ahead and don’t leave it to the last minute.
 For the guys, there are badly signposted urinals behind many of the lines of cubicles.
 Sounds trivial but you’ll thank me for this tip one day for sure.

 Most of the main street party takes places on Princes Street below the castle.
 There are various stages set up along the street and also lots of drink stands serving wine, beer and other things.
 Princes Street also has a pretty good selection of food stands.
 At the ends of Princes Street as well as various side roads there are lines of public toilets.
 As I said earlier, figure out where your nearest one is and prepare for some long queues.
 The whole Edinburgh Christmas Market area is open and I’ll expand on this a bit more later on.